lantalan/diceRoller/README.md

 # diceRoller
-First app to learn kotlin
+First app to learn kotlin based on Udacity course, "Developing Android Apps with Kotlin"